kubecost/docs/architecture/pricing-sources-matrix.md

     internetNetworkEgress: 0.12 # per GB per month cost
 ```

-Setting `customPricesEnabled` to `true` or enabling custom pricing through the UI has been shown to fix an error where Kubecost reported absurdly high cost metrics.

 ### Cloud Provider-Billing Integrated

 See the following Kubecost documentation for assistance with configuring your cloud provider services: